Ademking/ademking.github.io/all_collections/_posts/2023-01-10-angular-libraries-you-cant-afford-to-miss.md

 - ✅ Automatic & Manual Cache Busting
 - ✅ Hackable

-A flexible and straightforward library that caches HTTP requests in Angular
+A flexible and straightforward library that caches HTTP requests

 To install it, simply run: